eslint/eslint/docs/rules/require-atomic-updates.md

 Note that the rule does not report the assignment in step 3 in any of the following cases:

 * If the variable is read again between steps 2 and 3.
-* If the variable cannot be accessed while the function is paused (e.g., if it's a local variable).
+* If the variable cannot be accessed while the function is paused (for example, if it's a local variable).

 Examples of **incorrect** code for this rule: